johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-12-29-deploying-aspnet-mvc-to-github-pages-with-appveyor-part-1.md

 ![](http://1.bp.blogspot.com/-5p7fD3Q9dc8/VKDzTV1wYDI/AAAAAAAAAxE/LowxrVAxeXI/s640/Screenshot%2B2014-12-29%2B06.22.46.png)

-](<http://1.bp.blogspot.com/-5p7fD3Q9dc8/VKDzTV1wYDI/AAAAAAAAAxE/LowxrVAxeXI/s1600/Screenshot%2B2014-12-29%2B06.22.46.png>)When I first put jVUNDemo together I hosted it on Azure so the world could see it in all it's finery.
+When I first put jVUNDemo together I hosted it on Azure so the world could see it in all it's finery.
 And that worked just fine.
 However, there's something you ought to know about me:

 ## I'm quite cheap